amr124003/Backend/README.md

 ## Overview

 This is a backend API for the Nexus application, built with ASP.NET Core (.NET 8).
-It provides authentication, payment processing (via Stripe), user management, and real-time features using SignalR.
+It provides authentication (including OTP-based password reset), payment processing (via Stripe), user management, and real-time features using SignalR.

 ---

 ## Features

 - **JWT Authentication**: Secure login and registration with JWT tokens.
-- **User Management**: Signup, signin, and profile management.
+- **User Management**: Signup, signin, profile management, and password reset via email OTP.
+- **Password Reset via OTP**: Users can request a 6-digit OTP to their email and reset their password securely.
 - **Payment Integration**: Stripe-based payment method management and payment processing.
 - **Real-time Communication**: SignalR hub for leaderboard updates.
 - **Swagger UI**: Interactive API documentation and testing.